-1. Deferred maintenance of the building.
-Leaking windows, doors and roofs allow water intrusion into the building and contribute to mold growth.

-2. Improperly operated or maintained Heating Ventilation & Air Conditioning (HVAC) equipment.
-Rooms that are cooled below 72 degrees can cause condensation and humidity problems with contribute to mold growth.

-3. Improper or inadequate cleaning of the room or school.
-Inadequate ventilation and excessive dust can cause itchy eyes, runny nose, and headaches.

-4. Building occupants and their daily activities.
-Leaving doors and windows open allows unfiltered untreated air into the building which contributes to mold growth.

-5. Lastly Microbial Growth (mold growth).
+- 1. Deferred maintenance of the building.
+Leaking windows, doors and roofs allow water intrusion into the building and contribute to mold growth. - 2.
+Poor building ventilation or new building materials are usually the cause of IAQ problems.
+To avoid IAQ problems, properly maintaining ventilation systems is key. - 3.
+Improperly operated or maintained Heating Ventilation & Air Conditioning (HVAC) equipment.
+Rooms that are cooled below 72 degrees can cause condensation and humidity problems which contribute to mold growth. - 4.
+Improper or inadequate cleaning of the room or school.
+Inadequate ventilation and excessive dust can cause itchy eyes, runny nose, and headaches. - 5.Building occupants and their daily activities.
+Leaving doors and windows open allows unfiltered untreated air into the building which contributes to mold growth. - 6.
+Clutter and excessive storage of boxes and paper materials. - 7.
+The use of non-School Board approved chemicals brought to the facility from outside sources. - 8.
+Lastly Microbial Growth (mold growth).

-Previous assessments conducted in our schools have shown many IAQ concerns raised by occupants can be easily resolved by site based staff without Environmental Health & Safety, Physical Plant Operations or Facilities & Construction involvement.
+Previous assessments conducted in our schools have shown many IAQ concerns raised by occupants can easily be resolved by site-based staff without Environmental Health & Safety, Physical Plant Operations (PPO) or the Office of Capital Programs involvement